-Yes, unless it has been fermented.
-Tamari, miso, tempeh are all right.
-Tofu has only been fermented if it says so on the wrapping, which is rare.
+The only soy which is really good for you, is soy which has been fermented [a].
+So tamari, miso, tempeh are all right.
+Whereas tofu has only been fermented if it says so on the wrapping, which is rare.
 It's a pity especially for vegetarians, who find much of their supply of meat substitutes cut off .....

-Which is why next month, I promise, there will be a VEGETARIAN issue.
+Which is why next month there will be a VEGETARIAN issue.

 See also http://www.smallfootprintfamily.com/2009/11/19/soy-is-not-a-health-food/ and http://www.thehealthyhomeeconomist.com/soy-milk-harmless-or-harmful/.